KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 Your KYC platform clears it.

-The major KYC providers — iDenfy, IDWise, Ondato, Onfido, Jumio — offer powerful document verification capabilities.
+The major KYC providers — iDenfy, IDWise, Ondato, Onfido, Jumio — offer powerful document fraud detection capabilities.
 They are genuinely good at what they do.
 The question is what, precisely, they are doing.

 - Template validation — Does this document conform to the layout, fonts, and design patterns of a real bank statement from this institution?